dougnoel/sentinel.example/README.md

 mvn test
 ```

-If chrome pops up and the tests run successfully, you are ready to move to Section 1.2.
+If Google Chrome pops up and the tests run successfully, you are ready to move to Section 1.2.

 If you have issues with installation, refer to the individual tool manufacturers.

-## 1.2 Running the Example Tests on the Command Line
+## 1.2 Running the Example Tests on the Command Line (Terminal for Mac Users)
 If you already have all the tools installed (Git, Java, Maven), you can follow the following instructions on any operating system to get running quickly.

-1. On the command line change to the directory you wish to check the project out in and type `git clone https://github.com/dougnoel/sentinel.example.git`
+1. On the command line/terminal, change to the directory you wish to check the project out (how do they determine which directory?
+Do non-technical readers know what a directory is?
+Is there a recommended one to use?) in and type `git clone https://github.com/dougnoel/sentinel.example.git`
 2. In the sentinel.example/conf directory there are a number of example configuration files.
-Copy the one for your operating system to a file titled `sentinel.yml`.
+Copy the one for your operating system (do readers know which one aligns to their operating system?) to a file titled `sentinel.yml`.
 Ensure the browser listed is one installed on your system.
-3. Change to the project `cd sentinel.example` and run `mvn test`.
+3. Change to the project (how do they change?) `cd sentinel.example` and run `mvn test`.
 Provided that the configuration file exists, the project will run.

 ## 1.3 Setting up the Project in Eclipse (10 minutes)